rapax00/3dthings/_thing_template/README.md

 >
 > **Sugerences**: if you have an FCSTD with many pieces, you can export one STL for each one.

-- thing.stl: brief description of the STL (What is this part?
+- `thing.stl`: brief description of the STL (What is this part?
 What face is better for touch the printer bed?).
 - ...

 ## Print and Assembly Guide